Spatial-Systems-Biology-Freiburg/FisIM/docs/source/documentation/index.rst

 FisInMa is designed to analyze the informational content of systems of Ordinary Differential Equations (see :doc:`Concepts and Background <../theoretical_overview/index>`).
-Naturally, the first step is to chose one such system and define it with a function.
+Naturally, the first step is to chose one such system and define it via a function.

 .. code-block:: python